Safety around ships

 - A ship will sound five short blasts on its whistle if it believes a smaller vessel is at risk of collision.
 Small vessels must take evasive action immediately.

-As this diagram shows, a ship's blind spot can extend for many hundreds of metres ahead.
+- A ship's blind spot can extend for many hundreds of metres ahead.

 Transit only zone

 A transit only zone is a regulated area of water in the vicinity of a commercial shipping channel or fairway.
 Recreational craft must not anchor or drift within these zones.